 About Bere Regis Parish Council

 For more information about the Parish Council and it’s role and responsibilities within Bere Regis see our About Us page.
 For a list of currently sitting Councillors visit our Councillors page.
 Minutes of the council meetings are available dating back to 1990 in the archives.
-Whilst the minutes from this year’s meetings are found here.
+Minutes from this year’s meetings are found here.

 If you require any further information please don’t hesitate to contact the Clerk at clerk@bereregisparishcouncil.gov.uk